SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 Nonetheless, you can use a protocol as a type in your code.

-The most common way to use a protocol as a type is to use a protocol as generic constraint.
+The most common way to use a protocol as a type is to use a protocol as a generic constraint.
 Code with generic constraints can work with any type that conforms to the protocol, and the specific type is chosen by the code that uses the API.